arturolei/misc-programming-notes/notesonPython.md

 - "Use `help` to find out more about a library's contents."
 - "Import specific items from a library to shorten programs."
 - "Create an alias for a library when importing it to shorten programs."

+### Errors ###
+Everybody hurts.
+Everybody makes mistakes.

+Python tells us the **type or category of error**.
+Python reports a **sytax error** when it can't understand a program.
+Basically, your Python grammar sucks.

+**Traceback** refers to the sequence of errors.
+They are levels of errors that you can have.

+####FUCKING INDENTATION ERRORS!!!#####
+- Tabs or spaces, be consistent.
+- four spaces or tabs, be consistent

+A copy and past of some things that they advise:
+## Debugging Strategies

+### Know what it's supposed to do

+The first step in debugging something is to *know what it's supposed to do*.
+"My program doesn't work" isn't good enough: in order to diagnose and fix problems, we need to be able to tell correct output from incorrect.
+If we can write a test case for the failing case --- i.e., if we can assert that with *these* inputs, the function should produce *that* result --- then we're ready to start debugging.
+If we can't, then we need to figure out how we're going to know when we've fixed things.

+### Start with a simplified case.

+If you're writing a multi-step loop or function, start with one case and get to work.
+Then ask what you need to do to generalize to many cases.

+### Divide and conquer

+We want to localize the failure to the smallest possible region of code.
+The smaller the gap between cause and effect, the easier the connection is to find.
+Many programmers therefore use a **divide and conquer** strategy to find bugs, i.e., if the output of a function is wrong, they check whether things are OK in the middle, then concentrate on either the first or second half, and so on.

+### Change One Thing at a Time, For a Reason

+Replacing random chunks of code is unlikely to do much good.
+(After all, if you got it wrong the first time, you'll probably get it wrong the second and third as well.)
+Good programmers therefore *change one thing at a time, for a reason*.
+They are either trying to gather more information ("is the bug still there if we change the order of the loops?") or test a fix ("can we make the bug go away by sorting our data before processing it?").

+Every time we make a change, however small, we should re-run our tests immediately, because the more things we change at once, the harder it is to know what's responsible for what.

+### Outside Resources

+If you've tried everything you can think of to logically fix the error and still don't understand what Python is trying to tell you, now the real searching begins.
+Go to Google and copy/paste the error, you're probably not the only one who has run into it!